abelsam24/alx-system_engineering-devops/README.md

-Write a script that prints the absolute path name of the current working directory
+a script that prints “Hello, World”, followed by a new line to the standard output.